airbnb/hypernova/README.md

 The most common use-case would be to use a VM to keep each module sandboxed between requests.
 You can use `createGetComponent` from Hypernova to retrieve a `getComponent` function that does this.

-`createGetComponent` receives an Object whose keys are the component‘s registered name and the value is the absolute path to the component.
+`createGetComponent` receives an Object whose keys are the component’s registered name and the value is the absolute path to the component.

 ```js
 const path = require('path');